kulendu/The_dice_game/README.md

 1.Enter your name
 2.Enter your friends name
-3.Now,randomly your dice will be rolled and any number between 1-6 will be generated\n4.your winning or loosing probability depends on your luck
-5.If you want to play again then simply refresh the page and paly again
+3.Now,randomly your dice will be rolled and any number between 1-6 will be generated 4.your winning or loosing probability depends on your luck 5.If you want to play again then simply refresh the page and paly again

 THANK YOU